brimdata/zed/docs/tutorials/join.md

 {name:"strawberry",color:"red",flavor:"sweet",fruitkey:{name:"strawberry",color:"red"},quantity:3000}
 ```

-#### Embedding the entire opposite record
+## Embedding the entire opposite record

-As previously noted, until [zed/2815](https://github.com/brimdata/zed/issues/2815)
+In the current `join` implementation, explicit entries must be provided in the
-is addressed, explicit entries must be provided in the `[field-list]` in order
+`[field-list]` in order to copy values from the opposite input into the joined
-to copy values from the opposite input into the joined results.
-This can be
+results (a possible future enhancement [zed/2815](https://github.com/brimdata/zed/issues/2815)
-cumbersome if your goal is to copy over many fields or you don't know the
+may improve upon this).
+This can be cumbersome if your goal is to copy over many
-names of all desired fields.
+fields or you don't know the names of all desired fields.

 One way to work around this limitation is to specify `this` in the field list
 to copy the contents of the _entire_ opposite record into an embedded record